 Shall lay a statement of their affairs before the legislature.

 Sec.
 16. The president and directors of said company shall, when, and as often as requested by the legislature of this State, lay before them a statement of the affairs of said company, and submit to an examination concerning the same, under oath.

 Act declared public.

 Sec.
 17. This act is hereby declared a public act, and shall take effect from and after its passage, and shall be liberally construed for every purpose herein contained.
 The

 <Page 7>said corporation shall not be dissolved, nor this charter forfeited for, or by reason of any errors, omissions or irregularities of the said company or its agents; Provided, always, That such errors, omissions, or irregularities, shall not be in violation of any of the provisions of this act: And provided, also, that nothing in this act shall be so construed as to invest said company with any banking powers, or to authorize them to make, emit, or utter any bills of credit, bank notes, promissory notes, or other thing to be used as a circulating medium as, and in lieu of money.

 Approved, Feb.
 7, 1835.

-1Jacob Vandeventer introduced HB 144 in the House of Representatives on January 22, 1835.
-After the first reading, the House, on the motion of Abraham Lincoln, dispensed with its rules, read the bill a second time, and referred it to a select committee.
-The select committee reported back the bill on January 23 with an amendment, in which the House concurred.
-The House passed the bill as amended on January 24.
-On January 27, the Senate referred the bill to a select committee.
-The select committee reported back the bill on January 28 with an amendment, in which the Senate concurred.
+1Jesse B. Thomas, Jr. introduced this bill in the House of Representatives on January 28, 1835.
+The House referred it to a select committee.
+The select committee reported back the bill on February 2 with a substitute, in which the House concurred.
+The House passed the bill as substituted.
+On February 2, the Senate referred the bill to a select committee.
+The select committee reported back the bill on February 3 with an amendment, in which the Senate concurred.
 The Senate passed the bill as amended.
+The House concurred in the Senate amendment on February 5.
 On February 7, the Council of Revision approved the bill and the act became law.